xXLAOKOONXx/LaoTracker/README.md

 # LaoTracker
 This project is a dash app in python using the RiotAPI to provide an overview about my accounts and my progress along those accounts.

+## Disclaimer
+This is a quite old repository.
+Most likely the APIs of Riot have changed so that this repository is no longer functional.
+The python/dash code might still work, but I as a coding guy have improved since then and would probably suggest other ways of doing things today.

 ## Development

 ### Poetry